 Up to four players.
 Each player can only carry 1 weapon and have 1 ability equipped at any time.
 Players can move safely through world as long as they don’t violate any laws (being “scanned” in possession of any items/weapons).
 In an alarm state, the environment and enemies move to attack the player until the alarm abates or the player dies.

 Project Duration 12 Weeks

-As the level designer on a small team of 4, consisting of 2 developers and a UX designer, I was responsible for implementing all levels and play interactions.
-The majority of my time was dedicated to building prototypes, levels, publishing builds, coordinating and observing playtest sessions, and incorporating changes to design based on playtest feedback.
+As the designer on a small team of 4, consisting of 2 developers and a UX designer, I was responsible for designing, prototyping and implementing all levels and play interactions.
+The majority of my time was dedicated to design and building prototypes for new mechanics, player movement/controls, and interactions between players and the environment.
+I also published builds, coordinated and observed playtest sessions, and incorporated playtest feedback.

 Play must support 1- 4 players and incorporate stealth-based action as well as weapon-based combat.
 Starting from scratch in Unity, we would also have to balance design development with basic, foundational work like player controls, save states, etc.